 Can a menstrual cup get lost or stuck?

 No, a menstrual cup cannot get lost in your vagina.
 The cervix sits above the cup and covers the entrance to the uterus/womb.
 A menstrual cup may, however, be difficult to remove if you have selected the incorrect size and have a longer vaginal canal or if it has been allowed to open too high and has suctioned to your cervix, rather than the vaginal walls.
 If you do experience difficulty removing your menstrual cup, follow the removal tips.

 What size menstrual cup should an adolescent or teen use?

 Selecting the correct size cup for your body is important for your comfort and for the cup to work correctly.
 A menstrual cup that is too small may leak as a proper suction seal will not be formed.
 A cup that is too large may not open or may cause discomfort.
 There are several factors to consider when choosing a size including your age, childbirth history and cervical position.
 A guide to choosing a menstrual cup size exists to help you choose the right size for your body.

 If the correct size has been chosen and the cup has been correctly inserted, a menstrual cup should not leak.
 Read the online user guide or the user guide included with your cup when you receive it.
 If you are still experiencing leaks, check out this guide: 6 Reasons Why Your Menstrual Cup is Leaking (and How to Fix It)

 How many menstrual cups will I need?

-You only need one menstrual cup.
-We recommend keeping your menstrual cup in your school bag so it’s always have it on hand.
+Most people only need one menstrual cup.
+We recommend keeping your menstrual cup in your school bag so you always have it on hand.
 Remember to pop your cup in your handbag or pocket if you are heading out without you school bag and think your period may be about to start.